 Most Researched Probiotics: Comparing Brands

 Etiquette often dictates that modesty is the best policy, however in certain situations, I think it is acceptable, or even advisable, to over-rule that and to sing your accomplishments from the proverbial rooftops!
-So, if you can excuse my immodesty, I’d like to take this occasion to do just that, and to ‘shout’ about the huge amount of scientific research that we have behind our probiotic supplements.
+So, if you can excuse my immodesty, I’d like to take this occasion to do just that, and to ‘shout’ about the huge amount of scientific research that we have behind our live cultures (head over to the Probiotics Learning Lab for more glossary terms) supplements.

-As the following graph depicts, at OptiBac Probiotics we have significantly more clinical trials on our finished products, than any other live cultures brand available in the UK.
-This means that our customers can take our supplements with every confidence that they have been demonstrated in clinical trials to have a positive impact on health!
-This is important as every probiotic strain has different characteristics and exerts different physiological impacts on our bodies.
-To read more about the importance of selecting the right strains for yourself and your clients, you may want to read our earlier FAQ.
-No two strains are equal, and for that reason we like to have concrete ‘evidence’ that our formulations really do lead the way in terms of research, and support good health...
+As the following graph depicts, at OptiBac we have significantly more clinical trials on our finished products, than any other live cultures brand available in the UK.
+This means that our customers can take our supplements with every confidence that they have been thoroughly researched!
+This is important as every probiotic strain has different characteristics and has different modes of action in our bodies.
+No two strains are equal, and for that reason we like to have concrete ‘evidence’ that our formulations really do lead the way in terms of research...

 In-vitro tests are performed in a laboratory setting, using simulated conditions of the human GI tract.
 This type of testing should be performed to ensure that the live bacteria: